aeiouaeiouaeiouaeiouaeiouaeiou/samplebrain/README.md

 * **Mac (intel)**: [samplebrain_0.18_macintel.zip](https://static.thentrythis.org/samplebrain/samplebrain_0.18_macintel.zip)
 * **Mac (m1)**: [samplebrain_0.18_m1.dmg](https://static.thentrythis.org/samplebrain/samplebrain_0.18_m1.dmg) (thank you to [Nik Gaffney](http://fo.am) for building)

-Mac note: As this software is not on the apple store, to run this binary you need to tell your mac it's ok: Go to System Preferences > Security & Privacy > General.
+Mac note: As this software is not on the apple store, to run the binary you need to tell your mac it's ok: Go to System Preferences > Security & Privacy > General.
 At the bottom of the window, select "Allow apps to be downloaded from Anywhere".

 **Linux install (Ubuntu)**